 My courses and collaborations with students seek to simultaneously cultivate their intellectual curiosity and their civic responsibility.
 Where possible, I incorporate community-based research and service learning into course assignments in order to develop students’ research and critical reasoning skills.
+CAMP program participants at William Allen High School focusing on the college application process.

 The Lehigh Valley Research Consortium and College Admissions Mentoring Programs are two entities, co-created with colleagues from neighboring higher education institutions, that consciously engage college students in their community.